WestCraft15/framescop/README.txt

 I have included a short tutorial below to help new users get started, but it is still recommended for those who haven't used this version before.

-If you find any bugs during use please DM WestCraft15#0744 on Discord or tweet @WestCraft15 on Twitter.
+If you find any bugs during use please DM @westcraft15 on Discord.

 ----------------------------------------------------------------------------